- How to integrate GitHub (and/or GitHub Enterprise) with Jenkins.

 Writepermission is required.

-- Go to Advanced > Manage Additional GitHub Actions > Convert Login and Password to token
+You can make Jenkins generate the token by going to Advanced > Manage Additional GitHub Actions > Convert Login and Password to token.

 Test Connection.
 If the credentials are correct a similar output to the following is expected: